 T-ASE integrates knowledge across disciplines and industries and, for this purpose, each paper shall include a 100-300 word Note to Practitioners that summarizes without jargon how its results can be applied or how they might be extended to apply in practice to practical problems, thus making the paper more broadly accessible.
 Writing a good NtP is a challenge.
 Rather than simply restating the abstract and introduction to the paper in less technical terms, authors are asked to describe the potential and limitations of the work as though they were addressing a colleague from industry.
 A sample NtP can be found here.

 The Transactions publishes both Regular Papers and Communication Items.
 Communication items are a separate class of manuscripts that are appropriate mainly for rebuttals and/or counter examples of previously published papers.
 Communication items are subject to an expedited review process.
 Normally, the editors will review these submissions internally, although they will request outside review when appropriate.
-Please note that T-ASE permits a maximum of 2 revisions.
+Please note that T-ASE permits a maximum of 2 Revise and Resubmit decisions.
 Articles that exceed that number may be immediately rejected.

 Review papers are published periodically, and unsolicited manuscripts of a tutorial or review nature are welcome.
 It would be advisable for prospective authors of such papers to contact the Editor-in-Chief in advance of submission concerning probable interest.
 Papers describing specific current applications are encouraged, provided that the designs represent the best current practice, detailed characteristics and performance are included, and they are of general interest.
 Multipart papers will only be published if there is compelling rationale for a multipart treatment.
 All parts of such submissions must be accepted for any part to be published.